 Your experience should be the first thing an employer sees after your contact information and an objective or brief summary.
 It’s a good idea to jump right to experience because, in the field of data science, experience carries a lot of weight.

-City and state where the company is located
+City and state where the employer is located

-Your starting and ending dates (or "present" if you currently hold the position)
+Your start and end dates for the job (or "present" if you currently hold the position)

 Contributing to open-source projects like GitHub to build your portfolio